Appalachia Service Project (ASP)

 According to the ASP website, “each year, more than 15,000 volunteers serve with ASP, providing critical repairs for more than 350 families.”
 Projects can include roofing, flooring, shoring up foundations, digging drainage ditches, making rooms or homes wheel-chair accessible, or other projects that help make homes warmer, safer, and drier.
 In addition to building and improving homes, ASP is also a relational ministry for both the families we serve as well as those serving.

 This ministry is about lifting the spirits of Appalachian families and reminding them that God’s love knows no boundaries.
 In the process of putting your faith in action, God acts in your heart.
 And when you change the lives of others, they have a way of changing you.

-- Total cost: $600 per person.
-Good Samaritan volunteers will pay $500 each.
-Good Samaritan UMC church will pay the extra $100 for each Good Samaritan volunteer.
+- Total cost: $500 per person.
 Scholarships are available to help pay the cost of the trip; contact Jan Russell at JAN@GOOD.ORG for information.